Relief for UK workers after Bombardier trade dispute victory

 “Boeing has investments in the UK and it was clear that it would have been very difficult to have a good relationship with them if they were threatening these hugely important jobs in Belfast,” said Clark.

-On Friday, May welcomed the ruling as “good news for British industry.”
+On Friday, May had welcomed the ruling as “good news for British industry.”

-The European Commission said the ruling was in line with what the EU had been arguing throughout the case and said it was a massive relief for Bombardier’s 4,000 workers in Northern Ireland and for the European aerospace industry as a whole.

-“The EU will always stand up and defend the interests of its industry when confronted by inappropriate use of trade defence instruments,” a Commission spokesman said.

-Democratic Unionist Party member of parliament Gavin Robinson said the ruling was “fantastic news”.
+Democratic Unionist Party member of parliament Gavin Robinson said the ruling was “fantastic news” for Bombardier’s 4,000 workers in Northern Ireland.
 His East Belfast constituency includes a Bombardier plant that produces wings for the CSeries.

 Trade unions were similarly jubilant.